-A piece of Chandler’s tooth got stuck in Lee’s arm, causing his elbow to swell to the size of a softball and an infection which required 2 surgeries.
-Yes, bite injuries are that serious, the mouth is the nastiest place on a human and no Wilson Chandler does not have rabies.
+A piece of Chandler’s tooth got stuck in Lee’s arm, causing his elbow to swell to the size of a softball and an infection which required two surgeries.
+Yes, bite injuries are that serious.
+The mouth is the nastiest place on a human.
+And no, Wilson Chandler did not have rabies.

-Here’s Lee, Via an interview with KNBR in San Franicso, talking about the severity of the injury.
+Here’s Lee, Via an interview with KNBR in San Francisco, talking about the severity of the infection.

 On his injury: